SCRT-HQ/VaporShell/docs/glossary/Add-VSServiceDiscoveryServiceHealthCheckConfig.md

 ## SYNOPSIS
 Adds an AWS::ServiceDiscovery::Service.HealthCheckConfig resource property to the template.
-*Public DNS namespaces only.* A complex type that contains settings for an optional health check.
+*Public DNS and HTTP namespaces only.* A complex type that contains settings for an optional health check.
 If you specify settings for a health check, AWS Cloud Map associates the health check with the records that you specify in DnsConfig.

 ## SYNTAX

 ```
 Add-VSServiceDiscoveryServiceHealthCheckConfig [-Type] <Object> [[-ResourcePath] <Object>]
- [[-FailureThreshold] <Double>] [<CommonParameters>]
+ [[-FailureThreshold] <Object>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 Adds an AWS::ServiceDiscovery::Service.HealthCheckConfig resource property to the template.
-*Public DNS namespaces only.* A complex type that contains settings for an optional health check.
+*Public DNS and HTTP namespaces only.* A complex type that contains settings for an optional health check.
 If you specify settings for a health check, AWS Cloud Map associates the health check with the records that you specify in DnsConfig.

 **Important**